What end of life benefits does pet insurance offer?

 What is end-of-life care for pets?

+One of the hardest parts of pet ownership is knowing our pets are only with us for a short amount of time.
+Maintaining their comfort is vital as they age or face serious illnesses.
 End-of-life care, also known as palliative care or pet hospice, focuses on ensuring the comfort of elderly or terminally ill pets during their final days.

-The goal is to maintain their quality of life through treatments such as in-home veterinary visits, pain management, antibiotics, fluids to prevent dehydration and assisted mobility devices.
+To maintain their quality of life, in-home veterinary visits, pain management, antibiotics, fluids to prevent dehydration and assisted mobility devices may be necessary.
 Vets may also recommend adjustments to the home environment to keep your furry friend comfortable and involved in daily activities.
+In some cases, your vet may suggest euthanasia to alleviate suffering.

 Does pet insurance cover end-of-life care?